Richard Stirling - Chief Executive Officer

-Richard previously worked in the centre of the UK Government where pursuing his passion for evidence-based decision making, Richard led the design and implementation of the UK's open data policy as well as the creation of the UK's What Works Network.
+Richard previously worked in the centre of the UK Government where he led the design and implementation of the UK's open data policy, as well as the creation of the What Works Network.
 He worked directly for Lord Maude on efficiency and reform, in the Prime Minister's Strategy Unit, the Implementation Unit and HM Treasury.

 Contact: richard [at] oxfordinsights.com

 Emma Martinho-Truswell - Chief Operating Officer

 Emma Martinho-Truswell is the co-founder and COO of Oxford Insights.

 Emma advises organisations and leaders on how best to create teams, solve problems and use technology.
 As COO, Emma manages the team and finances at Oxford Insights; she also leads projects advising governments around the world on how to prepare for, and benefit from, artificial intelligence.
 She regularly speaks and writes on organisational approaches to artificial intelligence, including for the Harvard Business Review.

 Emma is an experienced leader of international programmes, projects and teams.
 She has taught leadership programmes for the World Bank, the European Commission and USAID; she co-created the Labora startup programme in Mexico City and the ASEAN Data Startup Accelerator in Kuala Lumpur; and she has advised the governments of Australia, the United Kingdom, Mexico, Israel, Malaysia, Bahrain, Tanzania, Oman, Ukraine and Shanghai on areas including technology policy, leadership and change management.